-To build this user guide on your local machine, you need to install Sphinx.
+To build this user guide on your local machine, you need to install Sphinx and its dependencies.
 Sphinx is a Python 3 package and it is available via pip.
 This user guide uses the Read The Docs theme, so you will also need to install sphinx-rtd-theme.
 It also uses the sphinxcontrib-bibtex and recommonmark extensions, which you'll need to install.

 '''

+$ cd docs

-$ pip install sphinx sphinx-rtd-theme sphinxcontrib-bibtex recommonmark
+$ pip install -r requirements.txt

 '''